 Even with hours of sanding, my sink looks rough.
 Using your fingers will create SO MUCH unevenness that it’s about impossible to smooth out.
 I wish I would have made some type of applicator for a smoother finish.

 DO NOT Think You Can Sand Out All Imperfections

 Which is fine because the imperfections add some patina and character.
 However, if you go wild on the application thinking that you’ll sand it all down afterward, you’re going to be horribly disappointed.

 Would I Do This Project Again?

-Even though my DIY concrete over laminate counters aren’t perfect they are 1000000 times better than before.
+Even though my DIY concrete over laminate counters aren’t perfect, they are 1000000 times better than before.
 They give my bathroom a cool, modern look and I really like them.

 So yes, anywhere I had counters I detested, I’d try this again.
-I don’t think I’d go as far to do my kitchen like this, but yucky bathrooms?
+I don’t think I’d go as far as to do my kitchen like this, but yucky bathrooms?
 Sure.

 In fact, I wish I could redo this one again.
-With everything I learned I’m sure I’d have a much smoother outcome.
+With everything I learned, I’m sure I’d have a much smoother outcome.